grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 6. Reconnect the two antenna cables from the AB Cover display to the connectors on the PCBA.
-Be sure to use a plastic spudger and plastic tweezers to ensure they are fully seated in the ridges on the PCBA and connected to the receptacles on the PCBA.
+Be sure to use a plastic spudger and plastic tweezers to ensure they're fully seated in the ridges on the PCBA and connected to the receptacles on the PCBA.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image71.png" alt-text="A close up of a circuit board.":::